Ritbit/SIGHT/README.md

 ## Usage:
-Upon connection, the controller will undergo a startup sequence.
-When the serial port is inactive (not opened in any application), the onboard LED will pulse red slowly, and all eight outputs will sequentially pulse every 200 ms with a 1-second interval for testing purposes.
-Once the serial port is opened, a welcome animation will play on all LED strips, followed by loading configuration settings from flash memory if available.
+Upon connection, the controller performs a startup sequence while the CPU status LED softly pulses blue and each channel performs a GPIO pin test.
+The watchdog only arms after USB serial is opened, preventing unwanted resets while waiting for a host.
+Once the serial port is opened, the LED switches to a breathing green "normal" glow, a welcome animation plays on all LED strips, and configuration settings load from flash if available.
+Any error state forces the CPU LED to blink red for quick diagnostics.

 The startup sequence output will look as follows: